fog/fog-aws/README.md

 instance.destroy
 ```

 `Fog::AWS` is more than EC2 since it supports many services provided by AWS.
 The best way to learn and to know about how many services are supported is to take a look at the source code.
-To review the tests directory and to play with the library in ```irb``` can be very helpful resources as well.
+To review the tests directory and to play with the library in ```bin/console``` can be very helpful resources as well.

 ### S3